Hampton Coliseum, Hampton, VA

 Average Song Gap: 39

 Notes: Fish chimed in with quotes of “Gettin’ Jiggy Wit’ It” during BBFCFM and Tubthumping.
 BBFCFM also contained a Leave it to Beaver theme tease from Mike.
 This show featured the breakouts of Cry Baby Cry (first since June 16, 1995, or 278 shows) and Nellie Kane (first since December 8, 1994, or 293 shows).
+Weekapaug contained Mango Song teases from Trey.
 Tubthumping, a Phish debut, featured Tom Marshall on lead vocals and Carl Gerhard on trumpet and had the official recording's intro playing over the P.A. before Phish started to play.
 Trey called Fish "Sammy...
 Sammy Hagar The Horrible" toward the end of the song before also quoting "Gettin' Jiggy Wit' It."
-This show was released as part of the Hampton Comes Alive boxed set.
+This show was released as part of the Hampton Comes Alive box set.

 Songs by Debut Year: